Rule XIII-1: Conduct Code

 A. Jurisdiction and Scope

-UNH Law is devoted to education and research, functioning through a selfgoverning community of people voluntarily associated for those purposes.
+UNH Franklin Pierce School of Law (UNH Law) is devoted to education and research, functioning through a selfgoverning community of people voluntarily associated for those purposes.
 The members of this community are entitled and expected to exercise the rights and judgment of responsible adults.
 UNH Law specifically disavows any claim to act in loco parentis or to any other general authority over the social, familial or other personal affairs, interactions or activities of students, faculty or staff.

 These rules of conduct are minimum standards designed to protect the functions of the community.
 They cannot, and are not intended to, replace the much higher standards of respect, consideration, honesty, and civility which should govern our behavior.
 This is not a comprehensive code of ethics.
 In a small, face-to-face community, public scrutiny, free speech, and free association often offer the best correctives of behavior that one considers inappropriate, offensive or wrong, and similarly good incentives for admirable conduct.